| Home |PDF file for this Trip

 Update 15Nov22 - Yongo run Pakistan trip several times before year 2006 and had resume in 2022.
 We would like to re-promote Pakistan which known one of the beautiful place in the world!
 Beside Autumn trip, Spring Pakistan is the season one shouldn't miss it! :-)

-Flight ticket is based on today's PIA airlines fare included taxes approximately Rm2500 and will be updated if there is any changes.
+Flight ticket is based on today's PIA airlines fare excluded taxes approximately Rm2500 and will be updated if there is any changes.
 (NOTE : Please DO NOT purchase air ticket until YONGO advise AFTER trip is confirmed to run).
 Expected seat will fill up quick, as such we shall base on 1st come 1st serve basis for seat confirmation.
-Please register and confirm your seat by email email@example.com or whatsapp her whatsapp Rachel 0123520868
+Please register and confirm your seat by email firstname.lastname@example.org or whatsapp her whatsapp Rachel 0123520868

 Spring in Hunza Valley